Time Management

 Planning

-Every well-done job involves some sort of planning, even if it is just sorting it out in your mind.
+Every well-done job involves some sort of planning, even if it is just sorting

 What tasks need to be done?